 The Apex internship program was established over 4 years ago, and every intern we have had has made great contributions and left a lasting impression on the entire company.
 The end of each internship always comes up way too fast, and before we knew it we were saying goodbye to yet another intern as she heads back to Canada to complete her Bachelor of Commerce degree at the University of Victoria.

-Over the past 3 months Madison has worked on a variety of projects from supporting our recruitment consultants, to making sales calls, managing multiple marketing projects, and more.
+Over the past 3 months Madison has worked on a variety of projects from supporting our recruitment consultants, managing multiple marketing projects, and more.
 With all these projects, she has been juggling her time like a time management professional.
 Let’s take a look at how specifically she manages all her projects and break down a day in the life of an Apex intern:

 “I usually leave at around 8am to get to the office.
 It’s actually not too bad of a transit considering how busy Tokyo is.”